 - Unreasonable refusal to cooperate with others in carrying out assigned responsibilities; and

 - Obstruction of established operational goals, beyond what would be considered respectful dissent.

-For staff covered by collective bargaining agreements, UW Medicine managers and supervisors are expected to apply this policy in a manner consistent with the principles of just cause, as well as any other applicable requirements of the labor agreements.
+For individuals covered by collective bargaining agreements, UW Medicine managers and supervisors are expected to apply this policy in a manner consistent with the principles of just cause, as well as any other applicable requirements of the labor agreements.

-For hospitals and clinics that are part of UW Medicine, this policy is intended to define “professionalism” at the UW Medicine level in accordance with Joint Commission standards.
+For hospitals and clinics that are part of UW Medicine, this policy is intended to define “professionalism” at the UW Medicine level in accordance with The Joint Commission standards.
 Under this policy, “desirable behavior” means demonstrating professionalism as described above and “disruptive behavior” means engaging in conduct that is unprofessional as described above.
 The hospitals and clinics will have policies and practices implementing these principles and may further define expectations regarding appropriate conduct.

 Paul G. Ramsey, M.D.